dmsyaifoel/pyRBM/README.md

-Code for simulating 2D and 3D compliant mechanisms using pseudorigidbody modelling (PRBMs).
+# pyRBM

-Check the examples folder for usage examples.
+## Kinematics-free simulation of 2D and 3D compliant mechanisms using pseudorigidbody modelling (PRBMs)

-To use: place all .py files in one folder.
+USDAGE: place all .py files in one folder.
 Then run a new .py file within that folder with:

 ```python
 from prbm import PRBM